EstherSchiff/EstherSchiff/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a degree in Computer Science.
+- 🔭 I’m a recent graduate with a Bachelors in Computer Science.
-- ⚡ I'm learning C#, Python, and more!
+- ⚡ I've learned C#, Python, and more!
+- 🌱 I'm learning web development on my own!

 ***I have experience in:***